balintt21/LinuxDotnet/README.md

-# linux_dotnet
+# LinuxDotnet
-Tools and solutions for using dotnet on linux and embedded linux
+### Tools and solutions for using dotnet on linux and embedded linux

+# Tools
+1. create_dotnet_app bash script